Walnut Creek Domestic Violence Attorney

 California Domestic Violence Laws

-Domestic violence is a serious offense in California.
-An arrest for domestic violence can result in significant charges for the accused of the crime.
+Domestic violence is a severe offense in California.
+Therefore, an arrest for domestic violence can result in significant charges for the accused of the crime.

 A person accused of domestic violence can face: